Dark Souls Gwyndolin lore, covenant, boss fight, and more

 • Darkmoon talisman

-The Blade of the Dark Moon covenant is led by Gwyndolin, and they have but one duty – to kill those who sin.
+Gwyndolin leads the Blade of the Dark Moon covenant, and they have but one duty – to kill those who sin.
 In order to get an assassin from this group on your back, you must kill Gwyndolin, cause darkness to embrace Anor Londo, slay NPCs, or successfully defeat other players after an invasion.

-To join this group, make sure you get the darkmoon seance ring (check our Dark Souls rings guide for more details) from the catacombs and speak to Gwyndolin in a peaceful manner.
+To join this group, make sure you get the Darkmoon seance ring (check our Dark Souls rings guide for more details) from the catacombs and speak to Gwyndolin in a peaceful manner.
+We certainly recommend the Blade of the Darkmoon as one of the better covenants to join, thanks to the Darkmoon Blade reward.

 The Chosen Undead attacking Dark Souls' Gwyndolin